Master gunner: United States

 Master gunner, commonly referred to as "Mike Golf," is also an advanced skill of the armor, infantry and artillery branches of the U.S. Army, and the tank and assault amphibious vehicle occupational field (OccFld 18) of the U.S. Marine Corps.
 It requires advanced schooling, and a high degree of skill.
 Only a few of those entering the training school graduate.
 The rank and rate of master gunner, along with a distinctive insignia, was used by the U.S. Army during World War I.

-In the U.S. Army, the master gunner is the technical and tactical experts for their weapon's platform.
-They advise the commander on everything related to the vehicle platform and weapon's system.
-They also develop training materials to conduct gunnery and live-fire exercises.
+In the U.S. Army, master gunners are the technical and tactical experts for their weapons platform.
+They advise the commander on everything related to the vehicle platform and weapons system, and develop training materials to conduct gunnery and live-fire exercises.
 "I rely on my master gunners.
 I probe them for information based on how best to maintain our weapons as well as train our crews...
-They are there every step of the way from the time we put those crews together until the time we qualify them...," said Captain Kevin Zhang of the 1st Cavalry Division (1st Cav).
+They are there every step of the way from the time we put those crews together until the time we qualify them..." said Captain Kevin Zhang of the 1st Cavalry Division (1st Cav).
 "Master gunners are trained in methodology...
 What it boils down to is knowing the standard and being that person in the unit to enforce the standard, and to make sure that people are qualifying correctly...
 We're also experts in current gun maintenance so we can troubleshoot and fix a lot of problems and issues that may occur at the range, on the spot, instead of having to fall back to unit mechanics," explained Sergeant 1st Class Nathan Quarberg of 1st Cav.

 The primary mission of the Army master gunner is to aid and assist commanders at all echelons in the planning, development, execution, and evaluation of all crew-served weapons related training (individual, crew, and collective).

 The master gunner's specific duties are directed by the commander.
 Examples of their duties are: